Kevinpgalligan/KevingalWebsite/pages/blog/interval-length.md

 If you got all of them correct without finger-counting, without drops of nervous sweat rolling down your neck, and without asking any questions on StackOverflow, then congratulations.
 You are an Übermensch of calculation, and there is nothing for you to learn here.

-If not, then you've fallen victim to one of the 2 hard problems\* in computer science: the off-by-1 error.
+If not, then you've fallen victim to one of the 2 hard problems[^joke] in computer science: the off-by-1 error.

 Off-by-1 errors have been written about since before Jesus Christ.
 At the latest, they were mentioned by [a Roman named Vitruvius](https://web.archive.org/web/20160305221341/http://www.dsm.fordham.edu/~moniot/Opinions/fencepost-error-history.shtml), who served in the army of Julius Caesar.
 He was talking about the number of fenceposts around a temple, but the principle is the same.
 The problem is old, and you shouldn't feel bad if it caught you out.